Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 Can Google Access your Robots.txt file?

-Within the crawl stats report, you can check if crawlers had any issues accessing your robots.txt.
+Within the crawl stats report, you can check if crawlers had any issues accessing your robots.txt

-To check this, go to host status and then robots.txt fetch.
-This will tell you if Google had any issues accessing your robots.txt From there you can see when that fetch failed and the number of times it failed.
+From there, you can see when that fetch failed and the number of times it failed.

 How is Google Crawling Your Site by File Type?

-The crawl request breakdown will also let you see data for crawl requests based on their file type.
-Each file type will have a percentage next to it demonstrating the total percentage of file types found on your website.
+Each file type will have a percentage next to it, demonstrating the total percentage of file types found on your website.

-You can use this report to find crawling issues with your website, such as slow response rates or server issues.
 You can look at the average response rate to see if there’s been an issue recently, meaning your response time was slower than usual.

 Type of Googlebot Crawling Your Site